 Deloitte’s new report on Australia’s coal industry relies on International Energy Agency findings for its forecast that mining remains a “genuine growth wave” for the country despite uncertainties.
 The advisory firm’s mining leader for the East Coast quoted the IEA in presenting Deloitte’s outlook, telling Mining Weekly, “Australia has huge coal reserves, and according to the International Energy Agency’s world energy outlook for 2013, by 2035, fossil fuels will still represent around 75% of the global energy mix, compared to the approximately 82% today.”

-Fatih Birol, the chief economist at the International Energy Agency, says Australian coal producers can overcome their current woes as coal shrugs off reports its time has passed, according to The Australian Financial Review.
-“People have been wrong many times saying that the time of the coal is passed, is over,” Dr. Birol told the AFR, reported to the Business Spectator, which noted that he "develops the closely watched World Energy Outlook for the IEA".
+Fatih Birol, the Chief Economist at the International Energy Agency, said Australian coal producers can overcome their current woes as coal shrugs off reports its time has come and gone, according to The Australian Financial Review.
+“People have been wrong many times saying that the time of the coal is past, is over,” Dr. Birol told the AFR.
+The comment was reported in the Business Spectator, which noted that the Chief Economist "develops the closely watched World Energy Outlook for the IEA".